hashicorp-forge/hermes/README.md

 ### Indexer

 The indexer is a process that is run alongside the server that continually polls for published document updates and reindexes their content in Algolia for search.
 Additionally, it will rewrite the document headers with Hermes metadata in case they are manually changed to incorrect values.
-While not strictly required, it is recommended to run the indexer so the search index and Google Docs stay up-to-date.
+While not strictly required, it is recommended to run the indexer so search index data and Google Docs stay up-to-date.

 ### Frontend